egedursun/bimod-lab/README.md

 - [X] Check if the transactions are deleted when an ORGANIZATION is deleted, it must not be the case.
 - [X] There is a bug when updating the time & place awareness of the assistant.
 Fix it.
 - [X] Integrate the permissions for the export assistants.
+- [ ] **URGENT:** Transaction calculations are not correct, system messages are not added to the calculation, creating discrepancies in the balance.
+Additionally, the logic somehow does not work for the API exports.
+Fix these issues.
 - [ ] **URGENT:** Whenever an organization is deleted, the balance must be transferred to another organization.
 The last organization cannot be deleted to avoid this problem.
 - [ ] **URGENT:** Implement pagination for the transactions page.